qoptics-qtech/torchqc/README.md

 All examples are implemented in jupyter notebooks and can be executed by any program that can execute a jupyter notebook, such as Visual Code Studio

 ## Usage instructions
-To use the library, after it is successfully installed, it is required to be added in the program scope using commands such as:
+To use the library, after it is successfully installed, it is required to be added to the program scope using commands such as:

 ```python
 import torchqc
 ```

-or directly including the submodules of interest:
+Or directly including the submodules of interest:

 ```python
 from torchqc.states import QuantumState
 ```

-After the needed object is into scope, one can use it to perform quantum operations.
-Following code defines the ground state of a qubit system:
+After the needed object is in scope, one can use it to perform quantum operations.
+The following code defines the ground state of a qubit system:

 ```python
 qubit_state = QuantumState.basis(2)[0]